any-docs/css/content/reference/values/anchor-size/index.md

 The anchor element used as the basis for the dimension length is the element with the `anchor-name` specified in the `<anchor-name>` parameter.
 If more than one element has the same anchor name, the last element with that anchor name in the DOM order is used.

-If no `<anchor-name>` parameter is included in the function call, the element's **default anchor**, referenced in its {{cssxref("position-anchor")}} property, or associated with the element via the [`anchor`](/en-US/docs/Web/HTML/Reference/Global_attributes/anchor) HTML attribute, is used.
+If no `<anchor-name>` parameter is included in the function call, the element's **default anchor**, referenced in its `position-anchor` property, or associated with the element via the [`anchor`](/en-US/docs/Web/HTML/Reference/Global_attributes/anchor) HTML attribute, is used.

 If an `<anchor-name>` parameter is included and there are no elements matching that anchor name, the fallback value is used.
 If no fallback was included, the declaration is ignored.
 For example, if `width: anchor-size(--foo width, 50px); height: anchor-size(--foo width);` were specified on the positioned element but no anchor named `--foo` exists in the DOM, the `width` would be `50px` and the `height` declaration would have no effect.

-If an element has sizing, position, or margin properties with `anchor-size()` values set on them, but it is not an anchor-positioned element (it does not have its {{cssxref("position")}} property set to `absolute` or `fixed` or does not have an anchor associated with it via its `position-anchor` property), the fallback value will be used if one is available.
+If an element has sizing, position, or margin properties with `anchor-size()` values set on them, but it is not an anchor-positioned element (it does not have its `position` property set to `absolute` or `fixed` or does not have an anchor associated with it via its `position-anchor` property), the fallback value will be used if one is available.
 If no fallback is available, the declaration is ignored.

 For example, if `width: anchor-size(width, 50px);` were specified on the positioned element but no anchor was associated with it, the fallback value would be used, so `width` would get a computed value of `50px`.